maryobotros/Comps-Code/readme.md

 ## Node.js Server
 Create a file called `index.js` and add the following code:
-> Note: Make sure to replace `'/dev/tty.usbmodem14101'` with your own serialport location
+> Note: Make sure to replace `'/dev/tty.usbmodem14101'` with your own serialport location that you previously found when you uploaded your Arduino code.
 ```javascript
 // Start the server using http library and file system library to grab the index page
 var http = require('http');